 Our 4th Under 14s Premiership came in 2008 while past player Adam Cooney took out the AFL’s most prodigious award, the Brownlow Medal while playing for the Western Bulldogs.
 In 2009 the Senior side of the Club took steps backwards in the Club’s quest for Senior glory, but the Under 18s continued the Club’s strong decade in the Juniors with another Grand Final appearance.

-2009 also saw Club legend Wade Stone beat the Flagstaff Hill Football Club's record for most Senior Games, when he played his 330th game in Round 5 against Aldinga.
+2009 also saw Club legend Wade Stone beat the Flagstaff Hill Football Club’s record for most Senior Games when he played his 330th game in Round 5 against Aldinga.
 The Club took a further leap forward in the Junior system, adding both Under 14s and Under 16s to the SFL Sunday Competition.
-After gaining sponsorship for a new Football Club only Gym, a shed was constructed mid season and over $10,000 worth of Gym Equipment was purchased and installed before the 2010 pre-season.
+After gaining sponsorship for a new Football Club only Gym, a shed was constructed midseason and over $10,000 worth of Gym Equipment was purchased and installed before the 2010 pre-season.

 2010 was another success story for the Junior Falcons with the Under 16s winning the Premiership and the Under 14s making it to a Grand Final.
-Off-field the Club setup a Female only supporter group called 'The Falconettes' - they had over 30 members in 2010, have grown to over 150 in 2013 and we look to see those numbers increase in 2014.
+Off-field the Club set up a Female only supporter group called ‘The Falconettes’ – they had over 30 members in 2010, has grown to over 150 in 2013 and we look to see those numbers increase in 2014.
 2011 saw the Falcons take another step towards their goal with the A Grade having their best Division 1 season since 1997, finishing 4th.
 The B Grade also made a Preliminary Final after finishing Minor Premiers.
-These results along with the Under 16s going back-to-back meant that the Flagstaff Hill Football Club was awarded the SFL's 'Club of the Year' in the competition's 125th year.
+These results along with the Under 16s going back-to-back meant that the Flagstaff Hill Football Club was awarded the SFL’s ‘Club of the Year’ in the competition’s 125th year.

-During the Pre-Season of 2012 the Club implemented two more major projects around the Club.
+During the Pre-Season of 2012, the Club implemented two more major projects around the Club.
 The first was a net which was constructed behind the southern goals to help eliminate the time lost by balls going missing every time a goal was kicked.
 The second project was to replace the old goalposts with AFL Standard 12m high Goal posts and 9m high Point posts.
-On field success continued with the Under 18s bringing home the Premiership and both the B Grade and Under 16s making it to the Grand Final.
+On the field, success continued with the Under 18s bringing home the Premiership and both the B Grade and Under 16s making it to the Grand Final.

 The B Grade fell agonisingly short of back-to-back Premierships in 2014, with an 11 point defeat in the Grand Final.
 During the minor round, Wade Stone played his 400th Senior Game for the Club when he played against Hackham in the B Grade.